-Getting as much detail down about your target group will give you insight into what will interest them, and you can match your content to maximise on the level of engagement you hope to see.
+Getting as much detail down about your target group will give you insight into what will interest them, and you can match your content to maximize the level of engagement you hope to see.

 The best way to do this is to think of your brand as a person.
 Who would you be?
-If you’ve identified your target audience as 30 -45 yr old females, it may be worth making your brand personality the same.
+If you've identified your target audience as 30 to 45-year-old females, it may be worth making your brand personality the same.

 Having a defined personality allows you to speak to your audience with a clear and distinct voice and demonstrates values and interests that match your target group.
 Consider their interests, what makes them laugh, what do they spend their free time doing.
 All of this insight will give your brand personality depth and character that you will need to engage well using social media.

 Once you have your brand personality identified, make sure you share it with anyone involved in engaging online.
 There are usually several people involved in writing content for your social media profiles and other marketing channels so making sure these are aligned is key.